Assessment test

 90 minutes

-In the first part of the exam, you have to complete tasks on a presented text and answer questions on language and content.
+In the first part of the exam, you will have to complete tasks on a given text and answer questions on language and content.

 • explaining the different meanings of related words

-• presenting the argumentation structure of the text.
+• Explaining the argumentation structure of the text

-In the second part of the examination, candidates are given tasks to demonstrate their ability to deal with grammatical structures relevant to scientific language.
-As a rule, these are transformations.
+In the second part of the examination, candidates are given tasks to demonstrate their ability to deal with grammatical structures relevant to academic language.
+These are usually transformations.
 The basis for the transformations is a sentence (or several coherent sentences) from the reading text.

 • Passive voice